nycresistor/soft_sensors/README.md

 # A basic intro to capacitive touch sensors

 Using some simple circuits, freely available arduino libraries, and a touch sensor that can be made out of readily available materials like tinfoil or even specially treated textiles, you can make a _capacitive touch sensor_ to integrate into interactive art and costuming projects.
-In this tutorial, we'll set up a simple circuit to accomplish this along with the basic theory on how this works, and set up a teensy microcontroller to generate a series of different effects on an LED strip based on user interactions with the touch sensor.
+In this tutorial, we'll set up a simple circuit to accomplish this along with the basic theory on how this works, and set up a microcontroller to generate a series of different effects on an LED strip based on user interactions with the touch sensor.

 ## Setting up the circuit & software